 TRANSFERS

-A transfer is defined as the relocation or change of site assignment of a unit member.
 This Article VIII only applies to permanent and probationary unit members.
 Transfers fall into two categories; (1) voluntary transfers that are initiated at the request of the unit member, and (2) involuntary or administrative transfers that are initiated by the District.
 The following procedures apply to transfer situations:

+Definition:

+A transfer is defined as a change from the unit member’s assigned work location to a different school or facility.

+A reassignment is defined as a change of assignment within the same site.

+Assignment shall be defined as a placement of a bargaining unit member within the scope of the member’s certification qualifications.

-A. Posting of Openings
+A. Posting of Vacancies

-A position or opening is created upon the retirement, resignation, or death of a unit member, or by any newly created position.
+A vacancy is created upon the retirement, resignation, or death, or by any newly created position.
 This does not include a leave of absence.

-The District shall post on the staff section of the website a notice of each opening as it occurs during the regular school year.
+The District shall notify the unit member via email of each vacancy as they occur.
 Each notice shall state a deadline for applications which shall be not less than five (5) school days after the date the notice is posted.
 The District shall not fill openings before the expiration of the application deadline.
-In addition, the District shall distribute to each unit member, through District mail, a notice of each opening as it occurs during the regular school year.

-Unit members request for voluntary transfer shall be processed (including but not limited to interview and selection procedure) prior to the consideration for advertising and considering applications from non-unit members.
-Unit members shall receive written notification within 5 working days of acceptance or denial for the position.
+Unit members request for voluntary transfer shall be considered, as described in Section B prior to the consideration for advertising and considering applications from non-unit members.
+Unit members shall receive written notification within 5 working days of the District’s acceptance or denial of the transfer request.

-All known openings for the following school year shall be posted by June 1st.
+All known vacancies for the following school year shall be posted by June 1st.

-During the summer recess, the District shall post at each school location a notice of each opening as it occurs.
-In addition, the District shall email a copy of each notice to the Association President and to each unit member who has requested such a mailing in writing on the District's Tentative Plans form.
+During the summer recess the District shall email a notice of each vacancy as it occurs to the Association President and to each unit member.

-All positions for which a stipend or hourly wage is paid, except lead teacher, shall be posted via email and website.
+All vacancies for which a stipend or hourly wage is paid, except lead teacher, shall be emailed to each unit member .
 Selection criteria shall be based on B.3 below.

 B. Voluntary Transfers

-1. Whenever any vacancy occurs any unit membershall have the privilege of requesting transfer to any vacant position within his/her classification and covered by his/her credentials.
+1. Whenever any vacancy occurs any unit member is eligible to apply fo a transfer to any vacant position within by his/her credentials.

-2. A unit member may file a request for transfer any time.
-Request for Transfer forms are available at the District Office or from the site administrator's office.
-Such forms shall include the grade and/or subject to which the unit member desires to be assigned and the school or schools to which he/she desires to be transferred, in order of preference.
+2. Request for Transfer forms are available at the District Office and within the email notifying unit member of any vacancy

-3. If more than one unit member applies for a voluntary transfer to one opening, the District shall select the unit member based upon legitimate education program-related needs of the District and shall not be made for vindictive, capricious or arbitrary reasons.
-The following criteria shall be considered:
+3. If more than one unit member applies for a voluntary transfer to a single opening, the District shall select the unit member based upon legitimate education program-related needs of the District and shall not be made for vindictive, capricious or arbitrary reasons.
+The following criteria shall be considered in the following order:

 a) Proper Credential